milofultz/milofultz.github.io/_posts/2020-05-25-exercise-routine.md

 1. Dynamic stretching[3] of whole body, top to bottom[4]
 2. Circuit using one exercise from each of the four categories above in timed increments in any order
-3. Repeat 2 with a short break until you feel well exercised
+3. Repeat step 2 with a short break until you feel well exercised
 4. Flexibility exercises of joints[5][6] and static stretching of whole body, top to bottom

 Using bodyweight exercises, this can essentially be done in tiny space with nothing, which is really useful for getting me to do it instead of making excuses.

-## Examples
+### Examples

 These are some examples of circuits I have been using.
 One of these circuits per session, 4x through the circuit with 30s on each exercise and 10s rest in between each: